A.C. Leonard

-AC Leonard (born January 15, 1992) is a Canadian football defensive lineman who is currently a member of the Edmonton Elks of the Canadian Football League (CFL).
+AC Leonard (born January 15, 1992) is an American professional gridiron football defensive lineman.
 He played tight end for the BC Lions in 2015 before converting to a defensive lineman in 2016.
 He attended Tennessee State University, where he played college football for the Tigers and studied criminal justice.
 Leonard has been member of NFL, AFL, FXFL and CFL.

-Early career
+Early life and college

 Leonard played high school football at Jean Ribault before transferring to Interlachen and then to University Christian School in 2010.
 At University Christian, he played primarily as a tight end, but also as a linebacker and defensive end.
 He played college football for the Florida Gators in 2011, and recorded eight receptions for 99 yards over nine games.
 A knee injury caused him to miss three games in his freshman season.
 Leonard transferred to Tennessee State to play for the Tigers the following season, where he played for two years.
 He recorded 1,174 yards for 11 touchdowns on 85 receptions with the Tigers.
 Also played at Palatka High School his Freshman year.

 Professional career

 Minnesota Vikings

-Leonard was eligible for the 2014 NFL Draft, and ran the fastest 40-yard dash among tight ends at the NFL scouting combine that year.
+Leonard was eligible for the 2014 NFL draft, and ran the fastest 40-yard dash among tight ends at the NFL Scouting Combine that year.
 He was signed as an undrafted free agent by the Minnesota Vikings.
 He participated in training camp, where he missed multiple practices due to an injury or illness initially described as a headache.
 He was later released on August 6, 2014.

-Fall Experimental League & Arena Football
+Fall Experimental League and Arena Football

 Later that year, Leonard played for the Brooklyn Bolts of the Fall Experimental Football League in its inaugural season.
 He was assigned to the New Orleans VooDoo of the Arena Football League on December 5, 2014.
 He was placed on the Other League Exempt list on February 23, 2015.